ImperialCollegeLondon/GNN_cardiac_ageing/README.md

-# Cardiac age prediction using graph neural networks for motion analysis
+# Cardiac age prediction using graph neural networks on time-resolved three-dimensional image data

 First, let's assume that your input mesh data is located at /mesh_data_source